| Share Content with Friends & Clients |

 -

-Ayurveda: Classified as Rough / Smooth.
-Rough also includes sira-granthi (distension).
-Smooth is sometimes translated as slimy (mucus) but a better term for this is Coated.
+- Smooth is sometimes translated as slimy (mucus) but a better term for Slimy is Coated.

 - i.e. Rough, degenerated, distended, or broken (Fibrosis, Broken Bone, Kidney failure, etc)